chenxingphh/rmib/README.md

 # 🔥Representation Matching Information Bottleneck
 The official implementation code for [RMIB: Representation Matching Information Bottleneck for Matching Text Representations]() (ICML2024).
 This repo is build based on [RE2](https://github.com/alibaba-edu/simple-effective-text-matching-pytorch).
 To ensure the reproducibility of the experiment, we set the seed of all experiments to 32.
-We also upload training logs for BERT and SBERT to the path `.\logs\`.
+We also upload training logs for BERT and SBERT to the path `logs/`.

 ## 🚗Installation and Running